TrellixVulnTeam/EvilTwinAttack_1DYV/README.md

 o When connecting to the malicious network the victim is asked to enter the password of his network.

-o After the victim enters the password, we as attackers parallel the password to the file we created as VictimsPassword.txt
+o After the victim enters the password, we as attackers parallel the password to the file we created as victimsPassword.txt